srmadscience/voltdb-tatpbenchmark/README.md

 ![KV Store](https://github.com/srmadscience/voltdb-tatpbenchmark/blob/master/docs/KVStore.png "KV Store")

-This will work and scale well, but has two serious problems:
+This will work and scale well, but has two problems:

 - Both reads and writes are now a two step process.
 There are a whole series of edge case scenarios where (for example) reads can&#39;t find a row that exists because they looked at the secondary index 500 microseconds too early.
 Depending on your application this may not matter.
 For the &quot;Telecom Application Transaction Processing&quot; Use Case we could probably get away with it, as the FK involves roaming users and it&#39;s hard for phone users  to change their roaming status multiple times per second.

 - The real problem is the complexity around error handling.
 What happens if one write works, but another fails?
 How do I &quot;uncorrupt&quot; the data?
 What do I do with incoming requests in the meantime?
-For these reasons we don&#39;t bother testing this in our implementation, although we might add this in a future iteration.
+What's interesting about TATP is that in all the cases where we need to do this we start with a read, and then do a write or another read.
+There is, for this subset of possible use cases, zero complexity to error handling.

+- We explore two variations on this theme.

 ### 3. Get your NewSQL/NoSQL store to do a global search, then do a write.